oscarbc96/agbridge/README.md

 - 🌐 Supports multiple API Gateway definitions in a single run.
 - 🐳 Docker-ready, perfect for ephemeral or automated environments.
 - 🔄 Dynamic URL pattern matching like `/blogs/{slug}/comment/{id}`
+- 🎯 Optional support for selecting custom API Gateway stages using `--stage-name`

 Whether you’re building microservices, automating tests, or debugging internal APIs, agbridge gives you a safe and developer-friendly way to reach your private AWS resources.